All Episodes

 Never mind.

-Some farm smaller.
+Some parts smaller.

 Yeah, is that true?

-Think of it like this, Anderson, with regards to steroids.
+Think of it like this, Anderson.

-Basically, uh, you know, a man's testes basically produce hormones, testosterone.
+With regards to steroids, basically, you know, a man's testes basically produce hormones, testosterone.

 If you're giving the testosterone, the testes will say, well, look, we don't have to produce it anymore.

-We're already getting it somewhere else, so they will actually shrink.
+We're already getting it somewhere else.

-All right, uh Sanjay, thanks.
+Sanjay, thanks.

-Appreciate it, especially my last ridiculous question.
+Especially my last tapeless question.

 Folks, it just never fails.